What is IBC Bunding - Containit Solutions

 Reduces the Risk of Accidents and Incidents

 Spills and leaks can also increase the risk of accidents and incidents in the workplace.
-Slippery floors, for example, can increase the risk of slips, trips, and falls, while hazardous vapours can increase the risk of fires and explosions.
+Slippery floors, for example, can increase the risk of slips, trips and falls, while hazardous vapours can increase the risk of fires and explosions.

 By bunding IBCs, you can reduce the risk of spills and leaks, preventing accidents and incidents in the workplace.

-Minimizes the Risk of Regulatory Non-Compliance
+Minimises the Risk of Regulatory Non-Compliance

 As mentioned earlier, bunding IBCs is a requirement under Australian regulations.
 Failure to comply with these regulations can result in fines and penalties, as well as reputational damage.